 Recommendation.
 Some may disagree with this conclusion since there is no California case law on the subject.
 Accordingly, boards should rely on their association's legal counsel on this issue.

-Effective Date of Resignation.
+Future Date Resignation.
+A resigning director controls the date and time of his/her departure from the board.
 Resigning directors may set the effective dates and times of their resignations.
 (Corp.
 Code § 7224(c).)
 Directors remain in office and continue to fully function as directors until such time as their resignations become effective.
 They may also participate in the appointment of their replacement.
 Doing so helps avoid deadlocked boards.
 The resigning director may participate in the selection of his/her replacement, provided the selection takes place prior to the effective date of the resignation.
 (Mayo v.
 Interment Properties.)

 Sample Letter.
 If a director wishes to resign from the board of directors, something similar to the following may be used:

 Please accept my resignation from the Board of Directors and as an officer of the Association [if an office is held].
 My resignation takes effect immediately

 Please accept my resignation from the Board of Directors and as an officer of the Association [if an office is held].
 My resignation will take effect upon the appointment of my successor.
 [This allows the the resigning director to participate in the selection of his/her successor.]